PowerWater

-Power and Water Corporation, trading as PowerWater, is a Government of the Northern Territory owned corporation in the Northern Territory of Australia.
-PowerWater is the Northern Territory's premier provider of electricity, water and sewerage services.
-The Power and Water Corporation was formed on 1 July 2002, taking over from the former government utility Power and Water Authority.
+Power and Water Corporation, trading as PowerWater, is a corporation in the Northern Territory of Australia owned by the Government of the Northern Territory.
+It is the Northern Territory's only provider of electricity, water and sewerage services.

+History

+The Power and Water Corporation was formed on 1 July 2002, taking over from the former government utility, Power and Water Authority.
 Power and Water became the first government-owned corporation in the Northern Territory.
-PowerWater has more than 142,120 customers.